zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 <details>
   <summary>Read a Sudoku puzzle from string</summary>

-The first exercise is to finish up the implementation for the above specification.
+The first exercise is to finish up the implementation of the above specification.
 Note that a value of zero is used to indicate that a value still needs to be found, i.e. represents an empty cell in the initial puzzle.